What to Expect / FAQ

 - You can also buy Season Tickets each year and save.
 If you do, you’ll always get the best deal and know you have a seat reserved with us.

 They’re all good.
-As the CCC only accommodates 1000, it’s a pretty intimate hall so there really is no bad seat in the house.
+As the Capitol only accommodates 1000, it’s a pretty intimate hall so there really is no bad seat in the house.
 That said, our diehards argue the center, downstairs or upstairs, offers the best acoustic.

 Pro Tip: If you sit up close you’ll feel more of the performance.
 If you sit near the back you’ll see more of the performance.
 If there is a soloist, people often like to sit audience left to get a better view.